the-full-stack/website/docs/course/2022/lecture-1-course-vision-and-when-to-use-ml/index.md

 5. Cover the full spectrum of MLOps.

-If you feel rusty on your pre-requisites but want to get started with FDSL, here are our recommendations to get up to speed with the
+If you feel rusty on your pre-requisites but want to get started with FSDL, here are our recommendations to get up to speed with the
 fundamentals:

 -   Andrew Ng's [Machine Learning Coursera